Code-Institute-Submissions/carrozw-memory_game/README.md

 ## Content

-* All content was written by the developer, except for the snippets already mentioned.
+* All content was written by the developer, except for the snippets already mentioned above.They have however been modified to suit my project.

 ## Media